Find Affordable College Courses

 Read More…

-University of Minnesota - Twin Cities landed the #18 spot in the 2023 rankings for the best physical sciences programs.
-UMN Twin Cities is a very large public school located in the large city of Minneapolis.
+With a ranking of #18, University of Minnesota - Twin Cities did quite well on this year’s best schools for physical sciences students.
+UMN Twin Cities is a fairly large public school located in the large city of Minneapolis.

 While working on their degree, physical sciences majors at UMN Twin Cities accumulate an average of around $25,012 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $344.